Strzok claims anti-Trump texts protected by 1st Amendment, administration violated his rights

 The New York prosecutors then immediately relayed their concerns to the DOJ, effectively going over Strzok's head — and leading, eventually, to then FBI Director James Comey's fateful announcement just prior to Election Day that emails possibly related to the Clinton probe had been located on Weiner's laptop.

-Additionally, DOJ and OPR noted that although Strzok claimed to have "double deleted" sensitive FBI materials from his personal devices, even though his wife had found photographs and a hotel reservation "ostensibly" used for a "romantic encounter."
+Additionally, DOJ and OPR noted that although Strzok claimed to have "double deleted" sensitive FBI materials from his personal devices, his wife had found photographs and a hotel reservation "ostensibly" used for a "romantic encounter."
 Strzok didn't consent to turning over the devices for review, according to OPR, even as he acknowledged using Apple's iMessage service for some FBI work.

 "[My wife] has my phone.
 Read an angry note I wrote but didn't send you.
 That is her calling from my phone.
 She says she wants to talk to [you].
 Said we were close friends nothing more," one of Strzok's text to Page read, according to the filing.